donatj/Boomerang.work/index.md

 ## What does it do?

-Boomerang*!* tests your API by making HTTP requests to your API and validates the response body and headers.
+Boomerang*!* tests your API by making actual HTTP requests to your API and validates the response body and headers according to rules you define.

 ### Features